List of New X-Men story arcs: Messiah Complex

 Following the detection of a new mutant in Alaska, Cyclops tells the new X-Men that they are being held back from action.
 Disobeying his orders, several of the New X-Men, confront the Purifiers in Washington.
 As they're engaged in combat with them, Lady Deathstrike and her Reavers appear, and badly wound Hellion.
 They manage to escape due to the intervention of the undercover Rictor.
 Returning to the mansion for medical help, the students come under attack from Predator X, who had been feasting on the remains of the students buried on the grounds.
 Confronted by Armor and Gentle, they try to keep the monster back from the medical bay.
 Pixie remembers that X-23 was able to kill one of the Predators in their first encounter and attempts to teleport it to Laura.
-However, her spell mis-fires and she teleports all the present students, Predator X, Beast and Nightcrawler to Muir Island, where X-23 and the rest of X-Force and the X-Men were in battle with the Marauders.
+However, her spell misfires and she teleports all the present students, Predator X, Beast and Nightcrawler to Muir Island, where X-23 and the rest of X-Force and the X-Men were in battle with the Marauders.
 During the final battle, Cyclops pits the New X-Men against the Marauders, realising the team would be unfamiliar with the abilities of the students.
 The resulting fight goes to plan, Pixie stabbing the Malice-possessed Omega Sentinel and Dust attacking Exodus internally while Emma Frost distracts him with a telepathic battle.